edendattox/microservices-node/README.md

 # microservices-node

-Project is divided into different services and technologies like docker and kubernetes are used to containerize services and for the load balancing.
+It's a uncomplicated and a simple microservices app which is divided into different services.
+In this app technologies like docker and kubernetes are used to containerize services and for the load balancing.

+# NPM packages
+After cloning the app install all the packages and setup the docker and enable kubernetes in your system

+# run
-After cloning use command "skaffold dev" to run or start the project.
+start the app by using command "skaffold dev" to run or start the project.